ScudLee/scudlee-xbmc-addons/metadata.tvshows.anidb.net.mod/readme.md

 *   **Use official name instead of main name** - This determines the title displayed for the show.

-*   **Official name language** - Which official language to use if the official name is to be used.
+*   **Language** - Which language to use for the official name, and also episode titles and plots.
-    The main title will be used if no offcial title exists in the language chosen.
+    The main title will be used if no official title exists in the language chosen.
+	Episode details will fallback to English.

 *   **Enable prequel lookup** - Only used if the show is not in the mapping list.
     Unlikely you should need to change this.